 A national three-source CRC study to provide statistically valid estimates of the prevalence of opioid drug use in the national population was commissioned by the National Advisory Committee on Drugs and Alcohol and undertaken in 2001 (Kelly, et al. 2003) and again in 2006 (Kelly, et al. 2009).
 The three data sources used were the CTL (of clients on methadone), the HIPE scheme, and Garda Síochána PULSE data.
 A third study using the CRC method was published in 2017 (Hay, et al. 2017).
-In 2020, the HRB awarded a contract to the School of Public Health, University College Cork to conduct a fourth study on the prevalence of opioid use in Ireland for the years 2015-2019 and results will be published in the 2022 National Report.
+In 2020, the HRB awarded a contract to the School of Public Health, University College Cork to conduct a fourth study on the prevalence of opioid use in Ireland for the years 2015-2019.
+The methodology and main findings from this research are included in this report.